ZhenguoChen/Essays/Bootstrap_Overview.md

 >Bootstrap is the world’s most popular framework for building responsive, mobile-first sites and applications.
 Inside you’ll find high quality HTML, CSS, and JavaScript to make starting any project easier than ever.

-Bootstrap is an open source toolkit developed by Mark Otto and Jacob Thornton at Twitter for building responsive web.
-It has lots of prebuilt components and powerful plugins built on jQuery.
-Before Bootstrap, there were many libraries used for developing web interface, which brings a hugh amount of burden for websites maintenance.
+Bootstrap is an open source toolkit developed by Mark Otto and Jacob Thornton at Twitter for building responsive webs.
+It has many prebuilt components and powerful plugins built on jQuery.
+Before Bootstrap, there are many libraries used for developing web interfaces, which brings a huge amount of burden for websites maintenance.
 One remarkable feature of Bootstrap is its support for [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design).
-That means the layouts of your web apps can adjust dynamically and looks good on **ANY** platform (desktop, tablet, mobile phone).
+This means the layout of your web apps can adjust dynamically and still looks good on **ANY** platform (desktop, tablet, mobile phone).

 ## Bootstrap Grid System

-Bootstrap builds the layouts using a [grid system](https://getbootstrap.com/docs/4.0/layout/grid/).
-This grid system allows up to 12 columns across the page.
+Bootstrap builds the layout using a [grid system](https://getbootstrap.com/docs/4.0/layout/grid/).
+The grid system allows up to 12 columns across the page.
 You can group the columns together to create a wider column.
 The grid system can be [visualized](https://www.w3schools.com/bootstrap/bootstrap_grid_system.asp) as below: